alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Conducting data-centric interviews: intersperse interviews with sessions with source system data gurus or subject matter experts to evaluate the feasibility of supporting the business needs<sup>pg 413</sup>.
 Do some initial data profiling to ensure you are not standing on quicksand (a more complete data audit will occur during the dimensional modeling process)<sup>pg 414</sup>.
     - Documenting requirements: interview team should debrief and review notes shortly after interview, consolidating everything in a findings document, organised around key business processes<sup>pg 414</sup>.
     - Prioritising requirements: prioritise business processes to tackle using a prioritisation grid (feasibility on x-axis, potential business impact on y-axis)<sup>pg 415</sup>.
+    - This step usuall determines the first step of the Dimensional Design Process - _identify the business process_<sup>pg 434</sup>.

 #### Lifecycle Technology Track